haoyuanz13/Machine-Learning-in-Robotics/Reinforcement_Learning/README.md

 3. **horizaon:** 30.

 Policy Gradient Optimal
 -----------------------
-For solving Cart - pole issue, that's also a typical reinforcement learning problem.

-Please run 'run_pgo_continuous.py' directly.
-You are supposed to see the cart - pole figure as well as iteration results.
+In order to solve the _Cart-Pole_ problem, which is also a typical reinforcement learning problem.
+Feel free to run **_run_pgo_continuous.py_** directly.
+You are supposed to see the Cart-Pole figure with iterative results.

 Results
 -------